Hostile Takeover

 J made to get up and receive the guests for Tessa, but a cord plugged her into the wall.
 She was about to ask to be unplugged, but when J turned her gaze back to the human, Tessa held a cloth in one hand and a spray bottle in the other.

-“Here we are, let me clean you up.”
+“Here we are, let me clean you up,” she said, ignoring the door.

 Tessa squeezed the bottle, cool chemical mist settling onto J’s synthskin.
 The human wiped, and oil darkened the cloth.
 Tessa rubbed in circles, applying a gentle pressure.
 “Sorry, had spilled a bit of oil there.
 Hopefully the joints aren’t grinding together as much, now?
 Try flexing your arm a bit.”